 They allow you to take credit and debit cards from your customers, including Visa, Mastercard, Maestro and American Express.

-Whether you're brand new to card payments, or are looking for a new provider, we're here to help.
+Whether you're brand new to cards, or are looking for a new provider, we're here to help.

-So, if you're not already taking card payments, you could be missing out on potential sales.
+So, if you're not already taking cards with a card reader, you could be missing out on potential sales.

 Here are a few more benefits: